danReynolds/Personal-Site/_posts/2019-08-08-Building-Javascript-Libraries.md

     })();
     ```

-    Freezing objects prevents adding, removing, writing or re-configuration of a properties CEW attributes.
+    Freezing objects prevents adding, removing, writing or re-configuration of a property's CEW attributes.
 For an array like in our example, that means that mutative APIs like `Array.push` will not update the object.

     * Pros: Referential equality maintained across accesses
     * Cons: Prevents internal modification of objects (could also be a win depending on your opinions around data immutability)